-Prior to the award of any District contract for auditing or accounting services, approval for such services shall be obtained from the Board specify Board or appropriate official.
+Prior to the award of any District contract for auditing or accounting services, approval for such services shall be obtained from the Board.

 2027.
 Electronic Commerce.

 A. "Electronic commerce" means electronic techniques for accomplishing business transactions including electronic mail or messaging, World Wide Web technology, electronic bulletin boards, purchase cards, electronic funds transfer, and electronic data interchange.